-The suprarenal glands are a significant pair of endocrine glands situated on the upper poles of the kidneys and enclosed in exactly the same fascial sheath as that of kidneys (renal fascia).
+The Suprarenal Glands are a significant pair of endocrine glands which are enclosed in exactly the same fascial sheath as that of kidneys (renal fascia).
+These are situated on the upper poles of the kidneys.

-The cortex secretes a substantial number of steroid hormones that are responsible for:
+- A substantial number of steroid hormones are secreted by the cortex that are responsible for: